There are some over-the-counter alternatives to benzodiazepine medications that may have various side effects and different methods of action.

 This is a hormone that the brain produces.
 It plays a role in managing sleep functions and helps you to stay asleep.
 It can be taken as a supplement to combat insomnia.

 This herbal supplement comes from a daisy-like flowering plant.
-It is often brewed in tea and consumed in beverage form.
+It is often brewed in a tea and consumed in beverage form.
 Chamomile can induce feelings of calm and relaxation, and it is commonly used to help a person fall asleep.

 This plant has calming and relaxing effects.
 It can be found in lotions, bath salts, candles, aromatherapy, and essential oils that may help to enhance feelings of calm and, therefore, help people to fall asleep more naturally.